-My purpose in describing the "Birth of the Blues" and the failure of government sponsored universal health coverage to gain political traction has been to emphasize how some of the political rhetoric that's heard today from critics of "Obamacare" is virtually unchanged from our past: "socialized medicine" is still cast as the bogeyman and any suggestion of compulsion is considered to be anathema.
+My main purpose in describing the "Birth of the Blues" and the failure of government sponsored universal health coverage to gain political traction has been to emphasize how some of the political rhetoric that's heard today from critics of "Obamacare" is virtually unchanged from our past: "socialized medicine" is still cast as the bogeyman and any suggestion of compulsion is considered to be anathema.
 In a letter to Congress in June 2009, President Obama said: "I strongly believe that Americans have the choice of a public health insurance option operating alongside private plans.
 This will give them a better range of choices, make the health care market more competitive and keep insurance companies honest."
 This time the AMA's response was mixed.
 Although they officially endorsed the ACA many members resigned.
 As one of their representatives testified to the Senate Finance Committee, "The introduction of a public plan threatens to restrict patient choice by driving out private insurers who currently provide coverage for nearly 70% of America."
 (In fact it was 54%).
 Not accounted for by him were what by now has reached an estimated 32 million people who are uninsured.
 Although Medicare and Medicaid, the Federal Employees Health Benefits Program and the Veterans Administration all are widely accepted today, you'll recall the zealots who mindlessly pleaded, "Don't let the government get their hands on my Medicare."

-To my mind, Obamacare is a step in the right direction, but doesn't go far enough.
-True the roll-out was chaotic and the program's future remains uncertain, but if it is rejected or fails, the crucial question is what will replace it?
+To my mind, Obamacare is a step in the right direction, but doesn't it go far enough.
+It's true that the roll-out has been chaotic and the program's future remains uncertain.
+But if it is rejected or it fails, the crucial question is what will replace it?
 Hardly mentioned by Congress or by pundits in the lead-up to the ACA was a single-payer approach like what works in most of the rest of the developed world (like what Frances Perkins and Harry Truman advocated.)
 It's often called "Medicare For All" and increasingly is favored by doctors and health economists.
 In a recent poll, two thirds of doctors in Maine said they'd prefer a system similar to that of their Canadian neighbors.
 Single-payer deniers have developed a mythology about the woes of the Canadian system, but if you were to ask Canadian citizens, very few of them would trade their approach for ours.

 It's been said that a nation's greatness is measured by how it treats its weakest members (Ghandi) and if that's true, then what does it say about our country today?
+I don't want to get into a political debate and I'm sure that some of my remarks will have provoked dissent, but before I invite your comments, let's try to be civil -- even if we may disagree.